 Now that you’ve hired ’em, what are you going to do with ’em?

-Once you have gone through the search and recruiting process, invested a fair amount of time and money, and selected the right candidate (in whom you are now going to invest even more time and money), you need to think about how you are going to help that new leader be highly productive as quickly as possible.
+Once you have gone through the search and recruiting process, invested a fair amount of time and money, and selected the right candidate (in whom you are now going to invest even more time and money), you need to think about how you are going to help that new leader be highly engaged and productive as quickly as possible.

 Do you have an effective orientation process?
 Do you provide someone to help the new leader get through the “necessaries?”
 Have they been introduced to the appropriate people in the organization?
 Have you made them feel welcome and a part of the team?